Moonah, Tasmania: Geography

 New Town Rivulet forms most of the southern boundary.

 Road infrastructure

 National Route 1 (Brooker Highway) passes along the eastern boundary, from where several roads provide access to the locality.

 Today

 The key transport axis of the suburb is Main Road, which runs between Derwent Park to the north and New Town to the south.
 Metro Tasmania routes run along this corridor – formerly a tram route – with several stops in Moonah.

 The Moonah shopping district is located largely between Florence Street and Amy Street, and includes a range of retail shops, restaurants and cafes, offices, banks, service stations, a newsagent, an auction house and a post office.

 Large areas of the suburb are residential.
 Industrial zones are found along Charles St, Sunderland St and Gormanston Rd.
 Moonah is home to a major office of the state water company TasWater.

 Glenorchy City Council's Moonah Arts Centre opened in 2015 and hosts exhibitions, events and classes.

+Smelter contamination

+The Risdon Zinc Works (trading as Nyrstar Hobart) at nearby Lutana, which has been in operation since 1917, continues to produce heavy metal contaminants affecting the air, land and estuary waters surrounding Greater Hobart.